-Submission ID Key Points of Submission Analysis State Interest?
-Yes/No Recommendation Significant Change?
-PLSS18/000088 The submission supports the inclusion of Lots 1-3 on RP198728 at Kerry Road, Beaudesert in the Low-medium Density Residential Zone and the Masterplan Overlay and states that the zoning will enable the site to be developed for residential purposes as originally intended.
+Submission ID Key Points of Submission Analysis State Recommendation Significant Interest?
+Yes/No Change?
+PLSS18/000088 Beaudesert in the Low-medium Density Residential Zone and the Masterplan Overlay and states that the zoning will enable the site to be developed for residential purposes as originally intended.
 The submission's support of the proposed zoning of the property in the draft Planning Scheme is noted.
 Please note that additional policy proposed to be incorporated in the Low- medium Density Residential Zone such as assessment benchmarks seeking the protection of the landscape amenity provided by the Birnam Range, which frames Beaudesert to the east, may have implications for the development of the land.
 Please refer to the Analysis and Recommendation of PLSS18/000060 for further information.
-No change.
-N/A PLSS18/000230 The submission seeks the inclusion of Lot 5 on RP7528 at 173 Brisbane Street, Beaudesert in the Commercial/Industrial Precinct of the Mixed Use Zone as opposed to the Mixed Use Zone (Where No Precinct Applies) for the following reasons: The inconsistency of the proposed zoning with the current and future uses in the area; High level of traffic and traffic noise, in particular during school arrival and departure times; Incompatibility of residential uses allowable in the Mixed Use Zone with existing light industrial activities.
-The block bounded by Mt Lindesay Highway to the west, Gordon Street to the north east and Fishers Gully to the south (being Lots 1 and 2 on RP116120, Lots 1 and 2 on RP138531, Lots 1 and 2 on RP1518606) are proposed to be included in the Mixed Use Zone (Where No Precinct Applies).
+No No change.
+N/A Yes Beaudesert in the Commercial/Industrial Precinct of the Mixed Use Zone as opposed to the Mixed Use Zone (Where No Precinct Applies) for the following reasons: The inconsistency of the proposed zoning with the current and future uses in the area; High level of traffic and traffic noise, in particular during school arrival and departure times; Incompatibility of residential uses allowable in the Mixed Use Zone with existing light industrial activities.
+The block bounded by Mt Lindesay highway to the west, Gordon Street to the north east and Fishers Gully to the south (being Lots 1 and 2 on RP116120, Lots 1 and 2 on RP138531, Lots 1 and 2 on RP131335, Lots 4 and 5 on RP7528 and Lot 6 on SP154606) are proposed to be included in the Mixed Use Zone (Where No Precinct Applies).
 These lots are currently included in the Frame Precinct of the Beaudesert Township Zone under the current Beaudesert Shire Planning Scheme 2007.
 The uses contained within this block include: Wholesaler for soft drinks and party supplies; Two residential dwellings; Auto parts retailer; Motorcycle retailer / small engine servicing and repairs; Automotive mechanic (subject site); Car yard.
 In general, the intent for the Mixed Use Zone is to provide for a mix of commercial and residential uses, whilst the Commercial Industrial Precinct of the Mixed Use provides for a combination of commercial and light industrial uses.
-Having regard to the predominantly light industrial land uses within this area, existing inclusion with the Frame Precinct under the current Planning Scheme combined with the amenity impacts generated as a result of the land's proximity to the Mt Lindesay Highway, it is proposed to include not just the site subject to the submission but the properties identified above in the Commercial/Industrial Precinct.
-No In Schedule 2, Mapping, Zone Map ZM-33, remove the following lots from the Mixed Use Zone - (Where No Precinct Applies) and include in the Mixed Use Zone- Commercial/ Industrial Precinct: Lot 1 on RP116120; Lot 2 on RP116120; Lot 2 on RP138531; Lot 2 on RP138531; Lot 1 on RP131335; Lot 2 on RP131335; Lot 2 on RP7528; Lot 5 on RP7528; Yes
+Having regard to the predominantly light industrial land uses within this area, existing inclusion with the Arame Precinct under the current Planning Scheme combined with the amenity impacts generated as a result of the land's proximity to the Mt Lindesay Highway, it is proposed to include not just the site subject to the submission but the properties identified above in the Commercial/Industrial Precinct.
+In Schedule 2, Mapping, Zone Map ZM-33, remove the following lots from the Mixed Use Zone - (Where No Precinct Applies) and include in the Mixed Use Zone- Commercial/ Industrial Precinct: Lot 1 on RP116120; Lot 2 on RP116120; Lot 2 on RP138531; Lot 2 on RP138531; Lot 1 on RP131335; Lot 2 on RP131335; Lot 4 on RP7528; Lot 5 on RP7528;